Thodorhs/Shell/README.md

-# Simple shell made for cs345 course -Computer Science Department University Of Crete
+# Simple shell made for cs345 course - Computer Science Department - University Of Crete

 # The shell: